-I don't know who this out of towner is, so that would depend.
+I don't know who this out-of-towner is, so that would depend.
 But I like the Latin American Club.
 It's kind of like the Mission's down and dirty version of Tosca.
 They make a margarita there that has six fucking shots of tequila in it, and it will fuck you if you drink it.
 You'll have one margarita, and you'll be like, 'Wait, did you just pour me a margarita in a pint glass?'
 And they're delicious.
-So you get another one, and you've just had twelve shots of tequila.
+So you get another one, and you've just had 12 shots of tequila.
 You are literally, literally leaning into furniture.
 It's good times.

 And the morning after, for hungover breakfast?